unboxed/unboxed.co/source/blog/2016-01-18-guest-post-learning-in-local-government-part-2.md

 We started working with Unboxed to research and investigate how best to introduce Digital Services to some of our busiest services.

-While Gov.uk have led the way with Agile and encouraged Local Government to follow, the reality for BCC is that Agile remains a training session some of us went to at some point a while ago.
+While Gov.uk have led the way with agile and encouraged Local Government to follow, the reality for BCC is that agile remains a training session some of us went to at some point a while ago.
 People remain nervous about changing the way they have comfortably worked with each other to deliver successful projects in the past.
-Unboxed have helped us to flex our Agile muscles and put it into practice in a way we can share with our colleagues to improve projects in the future.
+Unboxed have helped us to flex our agile muscles and put it into practice in a way we can share with our colleagues to improve projects in the future.

 We have of course faced some challenges along the way.<br/>
 <br/>